 Where to Stay near the Gorges du Verdon

 There are a number of destinations in the South of France that allow for a day trip to the Gorges du Verdon.
-Most are a couple hours drive away, so you might alternatively prefer to stay in a nearby town for a few days (like we did).
-Cotignac is the perfect town to stay overnight: it’s walkable and has delicious restaurants, and it’s 35 minutes away by car from the Gorges du Verdon.
-We stayed in this 2 bedroom Airbnb in Cotignac, a couple minutes’ walk from the main restaurant area.
+Most are a couple hours drive away, so you might alternatively prefer to stay in a nearby town for a few days like we did.
+Cotignac is the perfect town to stay overnight: it’s walkable and has delicious restaurants, and it’s 35 minutes away by car from the Gorges du Verdon (make sure to map yourself to the ‘Pont du Galetas’ if you’re using google maps).
+Here are my recommendations for nearby hotels and houses to stay in Cotignac (prioritizing a short walk to the main restaurants!):

 Hotels in Cotignac

-Maset des Amandiers – $$ – beautifuls rooms and a lovely garden walking distance to the village.
+Maset des Amandiers – $$ – beautiful rooms and a lovely garden walking distance to the village.

 Campagne de la source – $$ – take in the beautiful surroundings and relax around nature in this cute B&B.